mcore1976/jammer/README.md

 PIN B2 of ATTINY13A is connected to DATA IN of FS1000A transmitter board.
 Both ATTINY13 and FS1000A are connected to 5V power supply.

-The source code for ATTINY13 is generating set of square waves - 10 sequences of 50 pulses with different width to put enough noise on 433/315Mhz frequency.
-The device can affectively jam all wireless key fobs in 100 meter range f.ex. in underground garage.
+The source code for ATTINY13 is generating set of square waves - 20 sequences of 50 pulses with different width to put enough noise on 433/315Mhz frequency.
+The device can effectively jam all wireless keys in 100 meter range f.ex. in underground garage.

-Remember to buy appropriate FS1000A version for your location.
+Remember to buy appropriate FS1000A version for your location (check frequency).

 COMPILATION ON LINUX PC :